AlphaOverhaul/DataOrganizer/README.md

 * If you have been burgled, you can quickly check what is missing and report it accordingly.
 * You can also create shopping lists and use the built-in stock system to have the program automatically write a part of the shopping list.

-Of course, this tool is not completely helpful in most cases, but I just had the idea and implemented it.
+Of course, this tool is not completely helpful in some cases, but I just had the idea and implemented it.
 For example, I really like using the automatic storage system, which my family doesn't do.

 ## Built With